LearnLink Blog

 c.
 A dog is chasing a yellow ball _____ running on the grass.

-2. Choose the correct option (A/B).
+2. Identify the correct descriptive pair:

 a.
 The kite is (A. red and flying / B. blue and sitting).